vishnuvardhan148/ai_safety_backend/README.md

 ## 🎉 Congratulations!

-You are now ready to interact with the AI Safety Incident Log API!
+Your AI Safety Incident Log backend project is ready and running!